Cammer

 "Total Performance" era which would see successful participation in

-just about everything from rally tracks to Formula One, including four
+just about everything from rally courses to the Formula One circuits, including four

-memorable victories at the Le Mans twenty-four hour classic.
+memorable victories at the Le Mans twenty-four hour endurance classic.

 the more conservative GM, said they would "continue to abide by the spirit